How to password-protect a ZIP file on Mac

 betterzip editing files without unzipping

-As long as you use BetterZip, you can perform many functions without disturbing the compression.
+As long as you use BetterZip, you can perform many actions without breaking the compression.

-Open any ZIP with a password on Mac in a breeze
+Final thoughts on opening ZIP with a password on Mac

-If you work with password-protected archives regularly, use the third-party apps BetterZip and Archiver.
+If you regularly work with password-protected archives, I recommend you to use BetterZip and Archiver.
 They protect files securely and allow you to edit them inside the archive, retrieve individual files without unzipping the entire archive, and so on.

-Both BetterZip and Archiver are free during a seven-day trial of Setapp, a prolific suite of productivity apps for the Mac.
-In addition to these two great tools, you'll gain unlimited access to the entire Setapp catalog of nearly 200 amazing Mac apps.
+Both BetterZip and Archiver are free during a seven-day trial of Setapp, a suite of productivity apps for the Mac.
+In addition to these two great tools, you'll gain unlimited access to the entire Setapp catalog of nearly 250 amazing Mac apps.

 FAQ